andrewstarritt/ace/README.md

 The macro expansion is a basic text substitution without any real smarts.
 For example, if  X is defined to be: MK, then X\* is expanded to MK\* as opposed to (MK)\*.
-There is no implied parentheses.
+There are no implied parentheses.
 It is often sensible to define a macro as a compound command: ( .... )

 Macros may be defined in terms of other macros.